June 17, 2018

 Forget the competition, and run your own race.

-Get episodes of Building Freedom sent directly to your inbox.
+Get episodes of The Journey with Jordan Paris sent directly to your inbox.

 Sorry!
-The BF Direct newsletter is not active right now.
-Please subscribe to the show on your favorite podcast platform instead.
+This form is not working right now.
+Please send an email letting us know.
+And in the meantime, feel free to subscribe to the show on your favorite podcast platform.